 Anyway, last weekend, on our last few days of holiday we ended up in my hometown of Napier and we boosted it to the Hawke’s Bay Farmers Market.
 Wow.
 So wow in fact, I took a heap of photos on my trusty Samsung S7 to share with you.
 Out of all of the things we saw and did on holiday, this was one of the best experiences.
 And I’ve been to this market plenty of times.

 What’s so good about the Hawke’s Bay Farmers Market?
 The array of fresh, local, gourmet and artisan produce on sale.
 The location too adds to the overall great vibe, it’s nestled in the trees which makes for a stunningly beautiful setting.
 The kids can even feed the ducks!
+The sellers are more than delightful to talk to, they will jump at the bit to talk about their produce because they care about it so much.
+I talked to so many farmers about how they grow their crops and what equipment they use, I wasn’t expecting to learn so much about ‘Rotary Hoes‘ as I did!
 I’ve been to lots of Farmer’s Markets around NZ, this one, for me, is ‘up there’ with the French Market in Parnell and the Nelson Farmer’s Market.

 In terms of variety, there’s loads of stalls and, in fact, it’s one of NZ’s largest Farmers Markets.
 Incidentally, it’s also one of the longest running.
 You can kind of tell that though – it’s superbly organised.
 Put it this way, this is the only market I’ve been to where the rubbish stations are manned with someone who directs you to the appropriate rubbish or recycling bin.
 Flash eh?
 It’s also the only market I’ve been to where there’s a kids corner: There was a colouring-in competition happening when we were there.